 In the Settings menu on the bar on the top of the page, click Wizard to open the setup wizard.
 This is the same wizard that appears when you start the router for the first time.
-Refer to Setup Wizard on page 12for details.
+Refer to page 16 for details.